GrungeBand2014/pulp-dogs/chapter-something.md

 It's a damn shame that you don't exist because I'm in desperate want of some company.
 As long as no one's looking (let's face it they never are am I right eh?) and you don't mind (let's face it you never do am I right eh?) why don't we split an illusion you and I that you really do exist that you're a flesh blood corporeal honest-to-goodness extant entity.
 My goodness you look...ravishing.
 Take a seat why don't you.

 Oh I'm sorry I must have left my manners on the bus my name is it's a pleasure to meet you no no don't bother with your name I'm absolute garbage with names I'll just forget it you understand you understand.
+Could I interest you in a drink or uh something of that nature?
+There should still be some bottles around somewhere from the little shindig I had last night...Vodka?
+What's your policy on vodka?